truenas/documentation/content/SCALECLIReference/Sharing/CLINFS.md

 The `get_instance` has 1 required property, `id`.
 Enter the command, then press <kbd>Enter</kbd>.
 `get_instance` returns a table (dictionary) of properties for the ID entered.
-Properties include the ID, path, aliases, comment, networks,hosts, read only, quiet, locked status as true or false, maproot and mapall for users and groups, security, and enabled status as true or false.
+Properties include the share ID, path, aliases, comment, networks, hosts entered, the read only, quiet, and locked status as true or false, value for maproot and mapall users and groups, security applied, and the enabled status as true or false.

 Use the `query` command to locate the ID number for the share.